 While Beaulieu may be more famous for its motor museum, Beaulieu Palace House is an attraction in and of itself.
-My husband and I were excited to attend an after hours event at Beaulieu Palace House, celebrating the 50th anniversary of the Wessex Section of the Rolls Royce Enthusiasts’ Club.
+My husband and I were excited to attend an after hours event at Beaulieu Palace House in December 2019, celebrating the 50th anniversary of the Wessex Section of the Rolls Royce Enthusiasts’ Club.

 As we drove up the long driveway in my husband’s 1997 Bentley Turbo R, imposing Beaulieu Palace House appeared out of the shadows.
 Beautifully lit and decorated, the warm interior beckoned us inside.